Amnesty International Canada

 Send Your Letter

-Send a message to Prime Minister Mark Carney, Public Safety Minister Gary Anandasangaree, and Immigration Minister Lena Metlege Diab, calling for Bill C-2 to be withdrawn from Parliament.
-Your local MP will be copied on the message.
+Send a message to Prime Minister Mark Carney, Public Safety Minister Gary Anandasangaree, and Immigration Minister Lena Metlege Diab, calling for Bill C-2 & C-12 to be withdrawn from Parliament.

 Note: When you submit this form, an email message will be sent to the Government of Canada including your name, city, and email address.
 Other details you provide will be processed in line with Amnesty International’s Privacy Policy.